Wardlow (wrestler)

 Michael Austin Wardlow (born January 19, 1988) is an American professional wrestler.
-He is currently signed to All Elite Wrestling (AEW) under the mononymous ring name Wardlow.
-He is most known for formerly being MJF's bodyguard, is a former member of The Pinnacle and former two-time AEW TNT Champion.
+He is signed to All Elite Wrestling (AEW), where he performs under the mononymous ring name Wardlow and is a member of the Don Callis Family.
+He is a former three-time AEW TNT Champion.

 Early life

 Michael Wardlow was born in Middlefield, Ohio.
 He was raised by a single mother and has two older sisters.
 He has a background in boxing and jujitsu.

 Professional wrestling career

 Independent circuit (2014–2019)

-Wardlow made his debut on March 15, 2014, for American Revolution Wrestling, where he was defeated by Nickie Valentino.
+Wardlow made his professional wrestling debut on March 15, 2014, for the independent promotion, American Revolution Wrestling, where he was defeated by Nickie Valentino.
 In the following years, Wardlow began to wrestle in other promotions, including the International Wrestling Cartel (IWC).
-In December 2016, Wardlow won his first championship in professional wrestling, by way of defeating RJ City to capture the vacant IWC Heavyweight Championship.
-He later won that title twice more.
-In 2018 Wardlow had a try out for WWE's NXT.
-He was not offered a position with the company.
-This led to him spending another year on the indies winning titles before signing with AEW.
-He won the IWC Super Indy Championship in March 2019, but lost it to Josh Alexander in August of that year.
+In December 2016, Wardlow won his first championship by way of defeating RJ City to capture the vacant IWC Heavyweight Championship.
+He would win the title on two further occasions.
+Also around this time, Wardlow had a try out to earn a developmental contract with WWE, but was not offered a position.
+Shortly after, he started training with Kurt Angle.
+He then spent another year on the indies winning titles.
+In March 2019, he won the IWC Super Indy Championship, but lost it to Josh Alexander in August.
 Also in 2019, Wardlow won the Revenge Pro Wrestling World Title.